When it comes to toilet problems, they are usually irritating. Some of those problems are described below:

 Toilet Repair: Leaks

-The toilet is one of the most common places where plumbing repairs occur.
+Toilets are one of the most common places where repairs happen.

 But first, you need to know some basic fundamentals of how the toilet system works.